 7. Use Portrait mode for beautiful bokeh

 Your subject should be between two and eight feet from the camera.
-When the yellow box with the words “depth effect” or “natural light” appears, you’re ready to tap the shutter.
+When the yellow cube with the words “depth effect” or “natural light” appears, you’re ready to tap the shutter.
 You can combine Portrait mode with Burst mode to ensure you get the perfect facial expression.

 iPhone photo tips: Photos taken using portrait mode on iPhone